4/18/2024

 speaker

-CEO of Advice Group
+CEO, Advice Group

-That is nothing that we disclose in the market, but obviously we have models that we work with in advice group.
+That is nothing that we disclose in the market, but obviously we have models that we work with in our advice group.

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

-A question here.
-If there's any thoughts on moving the stock to OMX small cap instead of First North?
+A question here, if there's any thoughts on moving the stock to OMX small cap instead of First North.

 speaker

-CEO of Advice Group
+CEO, Advice Group

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

 And we have a few questions on M&A. How do you find acquisition targets through your own research or through a broker?
 And how much capital do you have available for M&A this year?
 And do you expect to be able to deploy the available firepower?